g-krisztian/pomodoro/README.md

 # pomodoro

-Simply pomodoro app with history, and storage
+Another pomodoro app

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+You are able to
+ - run a single timer
+ - plan a sequence of timers
+ - /TODO/ run a plan
+ - review the history
+ - get a summary grouped by task

 ## Setup